-The Spring 2018 Season begins on February 19th.
+The Spring 2018 Season begins on February 21st.
 You may “drop-in” on our first rehearsal for a fee of $20 to see if we’re a good fit for you.
 Feel free to bring a friend and find out what it’s like to sing in our choir.

 Returning members, make sure you don’t miss week one; we will learn new material starting the first rehearsal!